UIW Health Services Notice of Privacy

-PURPOSE: THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED BY UIWSOM HEALTH SERVICES AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
+PURPOSE: THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED BY UIW HEALTH SERVICES AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

-- UIWSOM Health Services staff, employees, and other personnel follow the privacy practices described in this notice.
+- UIW Health Services staff, employees, and other personnel follow the privacy practices described in this notice.

 The following categories describe different ways we may use and disclose your medical information either electronic, verbal, or written.
 The examples do not include every possible use or disclosure.